PyChina/weekly/content/Issue/issue-367.md

 - [zfsp: ZFS Implemented in Python, From Scratch](https://pycoders.com/link/1554/web)
     + GITHUB.COM/ALCARITHEMAD

 This is incredible, a clean-room reimplementation of the ZFS filesystem in Python, without reading the original C source code.
-Quote: “It seemed like it might be a fun project.”
+Quote: "It seemed like it might be a fun project."

 (`是也乎:`